A parametric tensor ROM for the shallow water dam break problem

-A typical evolution of the water depth for the cases of dry and wet beds is illustrated in Figure~\ref{Fig1}, which shows snapshots of the computed FOM solutions for $\hleft = 12$ (dry bed) and $\hleft = 20$, $\hright = 4$ (wet bed).
+A typical evolution of the water depth for the cases of dry- and wet-beds is illustrated in Figure~\ref{Fig1}, which shows snapshots of the computed FOM solutions for $\hleft = 12$ (dry bed) and $\hleft = 20$, $\hright = 4$ (wet-bed).
 Note that the evolution differs significantly between the dry-bed and wet-bed cases.
-In the dry-bed case, we observe the formation of a sharp front (dry--wet interface) that moves into the initially dry downstream region, with the water depth decreasing smoothly from the dam location to zero at the front edge.
+In the dry-bed case, we observe the formation of a dry--wet interface that moves into the initially dry downstream region, with the water depth decreasing smoothly from the dam location to zero at the front edge.
 A rarefaction wave forms and propagates upstream.
 This FOM solution approximates the self-similar profiles given by~\eqref{eq:1086}, with the front speed given by $2 \sqrt{g \hleft}$; see Eq.~\eqref{eq:1134}.

 In contrast, in the wet-bed case, the initial discontinuity between $\hleft$ and $\hright$ generates a shock wave.
 The height and speed of the wave depend on the ratio $\hleft/\hright$.
 Both rarefaction and shock structures evolve smoothly; their speed and position can be determined analytically by solving the system of algebraic equations \eqref{eq:umhm}--\eqref{eq:umhm2}.